-Topic Open Questions, Conversation Starters and Key Messages Checklist Ways to fill specific gaps in learning Suggestions are included below for your convenience.
-This list is not exhaustive, and you may have your own suggestions as to how a learner can fill gaps in their knowledge Defining challenging behaviour Can you identify some of the challenging behaviours young people in your section might present?
-Answers should reflect that this can be wide ranging.
-Answers could include: • constant talking • not following instructions • verbal/physical aggression • withdrawal scouts.org.uk/behaviour Discussion with other Leaders
+Торіс Open Questions, Conversation Starters and Key Messages Checklist Ways to fill specific gaps in learning Suggestions are included below for your convenience.
+This list is not exhaustive, and you may have your own suggestions as to how a learner can fill gaps in their knowledge Defining challenging Can you identify some of the challenging scouts.org.uk/behaviour behaviour behaviours young people in your section might present?
+Discussion with other Leaders Answers should reflect that this can be wide ranging.
+Answers could include: constant talking not following instructions verbal/physical aggression withdrawal

+Challenging helpsvigur means different 1

 Challenging behaviour means different

-things to different people, so it is important
+things to different people, so it is important that acceptable standards are agreed.

 that acceptable standards are agreed.

 Planning for positive What sort of approach is important in Prepared

 behaviour; principles managing behaviour in the section and

 and strategies why? scouts.org.uk/behaviour

 proactive approach - plan for positive scouts.org.uk/bullying

-behaviour as it doesn't happen by itself; security grand parry mig
+behaviour as it doesn't happen by itself;

 the way that activities/meetings are run Discussion with other

 can affect behaviour Leaders

-positive approach - praising and

-rewarding appropriate/positive Yellow Card
+positive approach - praising and rewarding appropriate/positive Yellow Card

-behaviour is more effective in the long
+behaviour is more effective in the long reliow Card

 term, than focusing on inappropriate

 behaviour

+.

 Can you identify some of the principles of

-promoting positive behaviour in the
+promoting positive behaviour in the section?

-section?

 Answers could include:

 know the young people and

 parents/carers in your section

 good programme planning

 establish good routines and systems

-set the standards with the young people
+• set the standards with the young people

 agree on plan for if standards are not

 met

 use positive language and

 communication

 offer praise and recognition

 lead by example

 Who in your section is responsible for

 setting and implementing acceptable

 behaviour (e.g. a Code of Conduct)?

 Everyone is responsible.
 The leadership team

 should work in partnership with young

 people to define and agree acceptable

 standards of behaviour.

 Who should follow the section Code of

 Conduct?

 All young people and adults supporting the

 section.
 As role models, adults in the section

 should lead by example in their language and

 behaviour.
 Differentiation may be needed for

-young people with additional
+young people with additional needs/disabilities.

-needs/disabilities.

-What should a great Cada at Condition

-What should a good Code of Conduct look like?
+What should a good Code of Conduct look

+like?

 not too many rules